w3c/wai-curricula/content/content-author/clear-content.md

 * utilize words that are easy to understand for the target audience
 * research alternatives to replace complex terms based on audience and context
+* provide explanations for complex terms and jargon based on audience and context
 * write clearly and succinctly using:
   * clear and straightforward language
   * short sentences